redlibrarian/redlibrarian.github.io/_posts/2020-10-27-cancelling-halloween.markdown

-like so much else under neoliberalism (money, for example), the services themselves are often fictitious, existing nowhere but in the rhetorical figures of government spokespeople and corporate PR officers (and belied by the state and settler violence meted out to Black and Indigenous peoples on a daily basis).
+like so much else under neoliberalism (money, for example), the services themselves are often fictitious, existing nowhere but in the rhetorical figures of government spokespeople and corporate PR officers (and belied by the state and settler violence meted out to Black and Indigenous people on a daily basis).
 And in any event, the COVID-19 crisis has exposed the fundamental inadequacy of the
 model: both in terms of government spending and in terms of the